-Over 5,200 young people die by suicide each year.
-Suicide is the 2nd-leading cause of death among young people 10 to 24 years of age, following unintentional injuries.
+We all have a role in Suicide Prevention.
+Suicide is the second leading cause of death among young people 10 to 24 years of age, following unintentional injuries.
 There are many practical, effective interventions parents and others can undertake to decrease the risk of a child attempting or dying by suicide.

 Among both children and adolescents, the warning signs of suicide can include: